m3g/SPGBox.jl/docs/src/usage.md

 ```

-The function method which receive only the current point `x`, and the
+The function method which receives only the current point `x`, and the
 gradient method which receives only `x` and the gradient vector `g` are
 the ones actually invoked by the optimizer.
 By convention, the gradient
 function name includes an `!` to indicate that it modifies its